 Dating when you don’t want kids is hard – really hard.

 I think because I am a kind and warm person men automatically assume I want kids.
 I am a magnet to men who want a big family, men who will be great dads.
 They are always drawn to how close I am with my parents and my sisters.
 When I feel ready to date again I think I am going to need to put something about not wanting kids in my bio.
 I’m still optimistic and know my person is out there, but it’s definitely made things a lot more difficult.
 Especially at this age when we know what we want… we’re pretty fully formed and less likely to waver on these things.

 All I want in the world is to live close to my sisters and their kids… and find a partner who wants to live the DINK lifestyle.
-I wouldn’t mind dating a divorced dad.
+I absolutely wouldn’t mind dating a divorced dad who has his own kids, and helping him/being the kids’ fun friend or step mom.
 I just don’t personally aspire to motherhood.

 “But you’d be such a great mom!”

 I get this one a lot.
 It’s very nice of people to say.
 But it doesn’t sway me.
 (Real talk, though: should you need to be swayed on such a massive life decision?
 Why do we try to enforce our beliefs on others?
 I’m not out here telling people with kids that they’re making a mistake!)